 Working at The Village Voice

 [The publication of the last print edition of The Village Voice in September 2017 prompted this nostalgic look back at my experience working at the legendary weekly New York City newspaper.
-I served three stints at The Voice—as associate art director, 1986-88, art director, 1990, and design director, 1991-94.]
+I served three stints at The Voice—as associate art director, 1986-88, art director, 1990, and design director, 1991-94.
+On August 31 the current Voice owner announced that it was shutting down all editorial operations.]

 For as long as I can remember, my dream was to work at The Village Voice.
 I was living in Seattle in the late 70s-early 80s when George Delmerico was art director, and I would rush every week to get one of the handful of copies of The Voice that were sold at the Read All About It newsstand in the Pike Place Market.
 I would study everything about the design, right down to the little photo and illustration credits on the side of the pages.
 I marveled at Delmerico’s ability to create diverse, engaging, surprising, and provocative covers week after week.
 And I found inspiration (heck, I just plain copied those Voice covers!) from his work and applied it to numerous ragtag newspapers that I worked on in my early days.